All LabKey Server development issues are tracked in our Issues List

 - Clear ownership of bugs and features.

-- Clear assignment of features to releases.
+- Transparency around assignment of features and fixes to specific releases.

 Issue Life Cycle